lokesh/lokesh-dhakar/src/work.md

         <div class="p-subtitle">2018-2022</div>
       </div>
     </div>
-<p><!--Square offers a suite of hardware and software for businesses to manage sales, inventory, and back office tasks.--> I worked on the eCommerce team at Square and focused on the following areas:</p>
+<p><!--Square offers a suite of hardware and software for businesses to manage sales, inventory, and back office tasks.--> I worked on the eCommerce team at Square focusing on the following areas:</p>
-<p><strong>1: Helping merchants translate their brand online.</strong> I worked on our website editor's features related to style elements: layout, typography, color, imagery, et al.</p>
+<p><strong>1: Helping merchants translate their brand online.</strong> I worked on our website editor's style related features: layout, typography, color, imagery, et al.</p>

 <p><strong>2: Orbit, a design system built in Vue.js.</strong> It is utilized in all eCommerce products.
 I was a major engineering contributor as well as a design contributor.</p>